nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 For **Experienced Users**, thank you for choosing TutorConnect!
 You may refer to the [Command Summary](#command-summary) here.

 ### Navigating the User Guide
-TutorConnect's User Guide is made with you mind.
+TutorConnect's User Guide is made with you in mind.
 It is designed to be user-friendly and easy to navigate.
 Here are a few tips for smooth navigation:
 * Hyperlinks: Throughout this guide, you'll find [hyperlinks](#usage-of-the-user-guide) that can take you to related sections or external resources.
 Click on these links to access additional information or jump to different parts of the guide.